 The running order for tonight’s edition of Match of the Day is as follows:

-Gary Lineker will be live on BBC One and BBC One HD from 10.30pm.
+Gary Lineker will be live on BBC One and BBC One HD from 10.20pm tonight.

-The programme will be repeated on the same channel at 7.30am on Sunday morning, and will be made available on the BBC iPlayer from 7pm on the Sunday evening.
+The programme will be repeated on the same channel at 7.50am on Sunday morning, and will be made available on the BBC iPlayer from 7.00pm on Sunday evening.

-Highlights of both matches will air on BBC’s MOTD2 from 10.30pm, BBC One on Sunday night.
+Highlights of all four matches will be shown on BBC’s MOTD2 from 10.30pm, Sunday evening on BBC One.